mhm13dev/random-user-fe/README.md

 # Project Details

-This is a frontend coding assesment project for a company.
+This is a frontend coding assessment project for a company.
 The project is a simple web application that allows users to view a list of random users and view their profiles.

 ## How to run the project